 Way Forward (2 pages) [Anthony to add bullet points/content for the framing; Ram and Teferi with contributions from Jacob, Moussa, Nombre and Sydney]

 Iterative process for refinement and making the AgData Hubs fit for purpose with different partners for further downscaling information for the last mile use including policy, infrastructure and capacity needs; role of partners (governments, donors, private sectors, …etc); and steps or ideas for mainstreaming and institutionalizing digital tools.
+Or summarize this in terms of three strategic pillars as follows: (i) deepen institutionalization and governance for securing government ownership, policy integration, and formalizing data-sharing frameworks (ii) foster sustainable business and partnership models for diversifying revenue streams and strengthening private sector engagement and (iii) enhance last-mile service delivery and inclusivity for refining content, expanding reach through diverse channels, and mainstreaming gender and youth strategy.